kirstenopstad/built-by-ko/README.md

 ***
 ## Known Bugs

-* Update portfolio > Update project functionality > BUG: when new image is uploaded, it doesn't add project title to image reference filename ('project-images/.png' instead of 'project-images/Bakery.png)
 * If you find another one, please email me at kirsten.opstad@gmail.com with the subject **[_Repo Name_] Bug** and include:
   * BUG: _A brief description of the bug_
   * FIX: _Suggestion for solution (if you have one!)_